eclipse-ecal/ecal/README.md

 * eCAL is simple and zero-conf.
 No complex configuration for communication details and QOS settings are needed
 * eCAL is message protocol agnostic.
 You choose the message protocol that fits to your needs like [Google Protobuf](https://developers.google.com/protocol-buffers), [CapnProto](https://capnproto.org/), [Flatbuffers](https://google.github.io/flatbuffers/)...
 * eCAL uses the standardized recording format [HDF5](https://www.hdfgroup.org/solutions/hdf5/)
-* eCAL integrates gently into your ROS2 environment with the brand new [eCAL RMW](https://github.com/continental/rmw_ecal)
+* eCAL integrates gently into your ROS2 environment with the [eCAL RMW](https://github.com/continental/rmw_ecal)
 * eCAL supports Intel and arm platforms

 * eCAL runs on a wide variety of operating systems: